dntstck/blog/webdev/devblog-build.md

 <p>Pardon the style tag, this was part of a small workaround to fix the CSS but it is no longer needed and I forgot to remove it.
 The div tag is a workaround too, as I was running into rendering issues.
 But ignoring that, this is the end of the script, and the end of the file that's going to be generated.
 Echoed is the directory it's generated in and it's filename, the script is invoked by simply running <code>bash new.sh</code> in the terminal, after making the script executable with <code> sudo chmod +x new.sh </code><p>

-<p>Well that's it, EOF! now we have a blog-like experience that's hosted on GitHub Pages, as a GitHub Repository that's fully automated with CI/CD using GitHub Actions and Jekyll as a site renderer, which generates shields automatically and inserts them in their respective index.md's where neeeded.
+<p>Well that's it, EOF! now we have a blog-like experience that's hosted on GitHub Pages, as a GitHub Repository that's fully automated with CI/CD using GitHub Actions and Jekyll as a site renderer, which generates shields automatically and inserts them in their respective index.md's where needed.
 Some feat, that.

-Thanks for following along if you made it to the end, if you succeeded in making something similar, awesome! catch you next time!</p>
+Thanks for following along if you made it to the end of if you succeeded in making something similar, awesome! catch you next time!</p>
 <p>
 - Dru</p>